-As a primary care provider, I manage heart disease, high blood pressure, and everything in between.
-One of the medications I prescribe most often are the statins that lower cholesterol and risk of heart attack and stroke.
-Statin drugs are not without side effects and they are quite misunderstood and maligned by many.
-What is the truth about statins?
+Physician associates (PAs) manage heart disease, high blood pressure, and everything in between.
+One of the most common medications they prescribe are statins.
+Statins are a medication that lowers cholesterol and reduces the risk of heart attack and stroke.
+Statins are not without side effects and they are quite misunderstood, even maligned.
+What is the truth about statins in 2021?

 Domo arigato, Dr. Endo.